RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Conduct a security audit/readme.md

 ### The Main Goal
 The goal of the audit is to provide an overview of the risks and/or fines that the company might experience due to the current state of its security posture.

-### My task
+### My tasks
 My task is to review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist.
-1. Review Botium Toys:  Scope, goals, and risk assessment report, with a focus on:
+1. I Review Botium Toys:  Scope, goals, and risk assessment report, with a focus on:
    - The assets currently managed by the IT department
    - The bullet points under “Additional comments” in the Risk assessment section

-2- I consider the information provided in the report using the Controls Categories document.
+2. I consider the information provided in the report using the Controls Categories document.
-3- I review the Controls and compliance checklist and select “yes” or “no” to answer the question in each section.
+3. I review the Controls and compliance checklist and select “yes” or “no” to answer the question in each section.

+### Recommendation for the IT manager
+After performing an internal audit by completing a controls and compliance checklist, I provide recommendations related to controls and compliance needs that the IT manager could communicate to stakeholders to reduce risks to assets and improve Botium Toys’ security posture.

-###
+### Project Impact